 Salamanca Castilla Y Leon, Spain Travel Guide

-Salamanca's compact nature makes it ideal for walking, but opportunities for more active pursuits also exist, especially outside the immediate city center.
+Salamanca's compact nature makes it ideal for walking, but opportunities for more physically active pursuits also exist, especially outside the immediate city center.

 Salamanca is perfectly suited for walking.
 Explore the historic center's labyrinthine streets at your own pace.